laz824/travelPlannerCpp/README.md

     - Make use of APIs or data that consider real time factors like road or traffic conditions.

 4.  **multi-criteria Optimization**:
-    - Supplement the program so that it optimizes more than one parameter at the same time, (distance-, cost-, time-) among other factors.
+    - Supplement the program so that it optimizes more than one parameter at the same time among other factors.

 ---